 BIOL-5727 - Essentials of Immunology

 Essentials of immunology is designed as an introduction to the immune response.
 The student will obtain a broad, comprehensive understanding of the principles of immunology.
 The course will focus on a detailed study of antigen-antibody interactions, humoral immunity, and cell-mediated immunity.
 Medically important syndromes, including AIDS, will be discussed to reinforce the principles of immunology.
+A laboratory component is included for the exploration of clinical immuno-diagnostic techniques.

 BIOL-5729 - Medical Virology

 Medical virology is designed as an introduction to viruses that are involved in human disease.
 The student will obtain a broad, comprehensive understanding of the principles of virology using specific medical examples.
 The course will focus on a detailed study of the viral structure, replication, gene expression, pathogenesis, and host defense.
+A laboratory component is included for the exploration of clinical techniques.

 BIOL-5730 - Emerging Pathogens